Creative date ideas for couples who connect over experiencing new cultures together…without having to travel the world!

 Several years ago, Paul and I had a blast wandering from ethnic food store to ethnic restaurant for the better part of a day.

 This was after it dawned on me that we live in Houston − a hugely diverse city with access to authentic foods from the corners of the world.
 In fact, Anthony Bourdain just completed a trip to Houston for his CNN show Parts Unknown and he visited many locales near our home.

-So, I researched a bunch of pit stops for us to make.
+So, I researched a bunch of pit stops for us to make (see?
+This is great if you're looking for ‘date night ideas near me').
 All put together, it was quite the fun date.
 What exactly did we do on it?

 It’s fun to either dive deep into one specific culture/ethnicity when putting together your own culinary food trail date, or to do a wide-ranging, worldwide tour.